arenaxr/arena-docs/content/tutorials/dev-guide.md

 ---

 # Quick Start for Developers

-{% include alert type="warning" title="Warning" content="The code examples below are currently out of date and are being updated..." %}

 Most of the ARENA utilities and tools mentioned here are also listed on a set of quick links on the left side bar as [Source and Links](../source).

 ## View the ARENA

 To start, open your browser to the scene we will be using in this tutorial.
-This link will open in a new tab: [https://arena.andrew.cmu.edu/?scene=example](https://arena.andrew.cmu.edu/?scene=example){:target="\_blank"}.
-Since ARENA is a collaborative, multi-user environment, you may see other tutorial learners there.
-Say Hi!

-{% include alert type="tip" content="
-Feel free to use your own scene name if you want to save your work later.
-"%}
+Open this address in a new tab: **https://arena.andrew.cmu.edu/[your username]/example**.
+Our developer tools require use of an authenticated Google account, so be sure to complete the sign in process.

 ![](../../../assets/img/tutorial/scene.png)